Korean Americans: Religion

 Korean Americans have historically had a very strong Christian—particularly Protestant—heritage.
 Between 60% and 65% identify as Christian; 40% of those consist of immigrants who were not Christians at the time of their arrival in the United States.
 There are about 4,000 Korean Christian churches in the United States.
 According to a 2016 survey, Presbyterian churches accounted for 42%, followed by Baptists (17%) and Methodists (12%).
 However, according to a study by UC Riverside in 2020, 64% of Korean American Christians identify as Presbyterians, followed by Methodists (11%) and Baptists (7%).

-According to a survey conducted in 2022–2023, Korean Americans have the second largest percentage of individuals who identity as Christian.
+According to a survey conducted in 2022–2023, Korean Americans have the second-largest percentage of individuals who identity as Christian among Asian Americans.
 Fifty-nine percent of Korean Americans identify as Christian.
 These statistics are in contrast with other Asian American groups such as the Chinese, Japanese, Indian, and Vietnamese of whom 15 to 36% identify as Christian.

 The majority of Korean Americans across various social categories go to church.
 Won Moo Hurh attributes this to 4 factors, including the Christian backgrounds of both early and recent immigrants and the ethnic function of the Korean American Church.
 Many early Korean immigrants were Christians in Korea who came to the US through the support of American missionaries.
 The churches established by early Korean immigrants thus became associated with ethnic organizations.
 Korean immigrants who arrived in the US following the US Immigration Act of 1965 also came from urban middle-class backgrounds and were predominantly Christian.

 In 2004, there are 89 Korean Buddhist temples in the United States; the largest such temple, Los Angeles' Sa Chal Temple, was established in 1974.
 A small minority, about 2 to 10% of Korean Americans are Buddhist.
 Reasons given for the conversion of immigrant Korean families to Christianity include the responsiveness of Christian churches to immigrant needs as well as their communal nature, whereas Buddhist temples foster individual spirituality and practice and provide fewer social networking and business opportunities, as well as social pressure from other Koreans to convert.
 Most Korean American Christians do not practice traditional Confucian ancestral rites practiced in Korea (in Korea, most Catholics, Buddhists, and nonbelievers practice these rites).